PaddlePaddle/PaddleOCR/doc/doc_en/quickstart_en.md

 ### 2.1 Use by command line

-PaddleOCR provides a series of test images, click xx to download, and then switch to the corresponding directory in the terminal
+PaddleOCR provides a series of test images, click [here](https://paddleocr.bj.bcebos.com/dygraph_v2.1/ppocr_img.zip) to download, and then switch to the corresponding directory in the terminal

 ```bash
 cd /path/to/ppocr_img